wodrobina/HibernateCompedium/README.md

 ```

 ## Conclusion
-Select is the same as when we used lining table.
+Select is the same as when we used linking table.
 Difference is with missing linking table.
 This should inprove performace as we have one join less.
 Necessary data is stored on `Review` directly.
 To select `Product` and related objects we use two queries
 Also on creatio of the `Product` we can see that we **update** `Review` not insert into linking table.

 Statistics